 If your home has high concentrations of radon there are ways to reduce it to acceptable levels.
 Most radon problems can be fixed by a do-it-yourselfer for less than $500.
 If you want or require the assistance of a professional you may wish to look at the list of certified radon mitigators for your state.

 If radon testing is purchased, it is considered a separate service from the standard home inspection.
-Radon testing requires the test kit to remain in the lowest level of the the home for at least 48 hours under closed home conditions.
+Radon testing requires testing equipment to remain in the lowest level of the the home for at least 48 hours under closed home conditions.
 Radon concentrations can vary day to day and from season to season.
 It is recommended rechecking the your radon levels from time to time and doing a long-term test to get a more accurate average.
 J & D Home Inspections LLC makes no warranty of any kind, expressed or implied, including without limitation any implied warranty of merchantability or fitness with respect to any item furnished, information supplied or services rendered you by J & D Home Inspections LLC.
 Neither J & D Home Inspections LLC nor any of our employees or agents shall be liable under any claim, charge, or demand, whether in contract, tort or otherwise for any and all losses, costs, charges, claims, demands, fees, expenses, injuries, or damages of any nature of kind arising out of, connected with, or resulting from, or sustained as a result of any item furnished, information supplied, or service rendered to you by J & D Home Inspections LLC.
-J & D Home Inspections LLC is not responsible for any delays or lost test kits once shipped out by USPS, FedEx, or UPS.
-Final results will be supplied by Air Chek Inc. via email.
+Final results will be supplied via email.